 Shawn has placed in the top 10 for the last several years, placing #5 in 2014, #7 in 2013, #8 in 2012 and #3 in 2011 in the hot-air balloon competitions.

 Daniel Reusch is from Peoria, Illinois and will be participating in his 3rd Battle Creek Field of Flight Hot-Air Balloon Competition.
 He has been a licensed hot-air balloon pilot since 2005 and has logged over 272 pilot-in-command hours.
 When Daniel is not flying his balloon he is employed as a Technician for an Engineering Company.
 This year he will be flying his new balloon called Sub Divo.
 His previous balloon was Why Knot.

 Tom Ricke is from Clive, Iowa.
 When Tom married his wife, Julie, he married into a ballooning family.
 His father-in-law flew for 25 years.
 He has been a licensed balloon pilot since 1999 and has over 500 hours as pilot-in-command of a balloon.
 Tom is a banker by trade.
 The name of his original balloon that he flew through 2012 was "Pastime", which is the name of his wife's favorite authentic Mexican restaurant in Mason City, Iowa.
 In 2013, Tom began flying his new balloon called "Another Pastime".
 He will again be flying "Pastime" in this year's hot-air ballooning event.
 This will be Tom's 16th year participating in the Field of Flight Hot-Air Balloon Competition.
 His crew consists of his wife Julie, son Jacob, daughters Morgan Smith and Courtney Schulte and nephew Phillip Johnson.

 Pat Rolfe is from Battle Creek, Michigan.
 He has been a licensed hot-air balloon pilot since 2006 and has over 321 hours as pilot-in-command of a balloon.
 He is a retired maintenance engineer for the Kellogg Company.
 He has a wife named Cindy and 4 children; Patrick, Jennifer, Michael & Russell.
 He also has three grandchildren named Trevor, Madison and Natalie.
 The name of his balloon is "Firewalker".
 There's a long story behind the balloon name...a bunch of guys around a campfire late at night being crazy...walking across a log on fire...
 This is Pat's 31st year participating in the Field of Flight Hot-Air Balloon Competition in any way, shape or form.
 Pat crewed for Dave Emmeret for 25 years and now the tables have turned and Dave, who is now a retired balloon pilot after 30 years of flying, is Pat's crew chief.

 Tom "Old Fart" Roush is from Tallassee, Tennessee.
-He has been a licensed pilot for 56 years and a licensed hot-air balloon since 1980 and has over 1330 hours as pilot-in-command of a balloon.
+He loves aviation and has been a licensed fixed wing pilot for 56 years and a licensed hot-air balloon since 1980 and has over 1330 hours as pilot-in-command of a balloon.
 He worked for Kraft and Post Foods for a number of years and retired in 1995.
 The name of his balloon is "Git-R-Done".
 He has participated in EVERY SINGLE EVENT here since the Pre-World's in 1980.
 In ballooning, he most enjoys competition and has been fortunate to fly in 8 foreign countries.
 He "I'm 73 & if I'm going to do it, I'd better "Git-R-Done"" (this is his reasoning for the name of the balloon) His wife's name is Pat and they have 2 kids Laura & Patrick.
 Tom restores antique airplanes and flies it along with a home-built experimental.